Cohomology classes of interval positroid varieties and a conjecture of Liu: Cohomology classes of interval positroid varieties

 \end{defn}

-\begin{thm}[\cite{positroidjuggling}, Theorem 5.9] The positroid variety $\Pi_f \subseteq \Gr(k,n)$ is irreducible of codimension $\ell(f)$. \end{thm}
+\begin{thm}[\cite{positroidjuggling}, Theorem 5.9] The positroid variety $\Pi_f \subseteq \Gr_k(n)$ is irreducible of codimension $\ell(f)$. \end{thm}

 Knutson--Lam--Speyer also computed the cohomology class of $\Pi_f$ in terms of affine Stanley symmetric functions.
-These are a class of symmetric functions indexed by affine permutations introduced by Lam in \cite{lam-affine-stanley}, and we now give a definition.
+These are a class of symmetric functions indexed by affine permutations introduced by Lam in \cite{lam-affine-stanley}, which we now define.